tanchekwei/VisualStudioCodeForCommandPalette/README.md

 For more detailed technical information about the project's architecture and components, please see the [Project Guide](./GUIDE.md).

 ## Changelog

+### 1.22.0.0
+- Add support for Cursor and Google Antigravity editors
+- Allow custom installation paths for Cursor and Antigravity

 ### 1.21.0.0
 - Add option to open Visual Studio solutions in Visual Studio Code